pastrop/agents/agent-prototype/README.md

 The agent will start an interactive session where you can:
 - Chat with Claude using available tools
-- Type `tools` to see available tools
+- Type `tools` to see available tools with detailed descriptions
 - Type `clear` to clear conversation history
 - Type `quit` or `exit` to end the session